wanx-troopers/wanx-troopers.github.io/extra-tools/qwen-image.md

 [GH:gajjar4/ComfyUI-Qwen-Image-i2L](https://github.com/gajjar4/ComfyUI-Qwen-Image-i2L) so called "I2L", "image to LoRA", a super-lightweight approach to extracting a Qwen (Image Edit?)
 LoRA from an image; resulting LoRA is pretty weak

+Qwen Edit Multiple angles LoRA good to create one image with views of the same character from different sides

 ## Qwen Image Edit

 Supposedly has affinity to Wan models since both come from Alibaba.